 I recommend Tempo to anyone who likes to do a lot of different types of home workouts and enjoys receiving feedback on their exercise technique.
 Tempo’s AI is especially helpful for beginners who may still need help developing safe exercise form.

-As you work out, Tempo’s 3D motion sensors capture your movement to detect form deviations.
+Similar to the Peloton Guide, as you work out, Tempo’s 3D motion sensors capture your movement to detect form deviations.
 If a deviation is detected, Tempo shows a cue on-screen to help you fix it.
 For example, if your heels raise up during squats, Tempo will remind you to keep your feet flat on the ground.

 You’ll have to subscribe to the Tempo Fit app to access the workouts, just like with all of the other mirrors.
 When you do, you’ll get live and on-demand workouts that feel just like being in a fitness studio, complete with high-energy music, motivating instructors, and a leaderboard.